sato3238/pot-sdk-doc/Install_Dependent_modules_Windows10.md

 print(f.renderText('text to render'))
 ```

-This three lines code is enough.
-This shows how the python is simple for developers.
+This simple three-line-code is sufficient.
+This shows how simple Python is for developers.

 Let's save this script as `pyfiglet_test.py`.
 Then we can run.